Hoyg/azuredevopslabs/labs/vstsextend/selenium/readme.md

    ![add_deploymentgroup](images/deploy3.png)

-1. Provide deployment group name and click **Create**.
+1. Provide deployment group name and click on **Create**.

    ![create_deploymentgroup](images/deployname4.png)

    This will generate a PowerShell script to associate the VM to this deployment group.

-1. Select **Use a personal access token in the script for authentication** check box, so that we will not have to provide password every time the script is executed.
-Click on **Copy script to clipboard** to copy the script which will be used in the next exercise to associate the VM to deployment group.
+1. Select **Use a personal access token in the script for authentication** check the box, so that we will not have to provide password every time the script is executed.
+Click on **Copy script to clipboard** to copy the script which will be used in the next exercise to associate the VM to the deployment group.

    ![create_deploymentgroup2](images/deploy5.png)